Maximally Localized States in Quantum Mechanics with a Modified Commutation Relation to All Orders: Minimal Length as a Regulator in QFT

-The Casimir energy, consisting in the difference between the vacuum energy with and without the boundary conditions, can then be written as\footnote{We have added $n=0$ to the sum for convenience, which does not alter the result since $erf^{-1}(0)=0$.}

-and the finiteness of the result becomes clear, since the integral converges (!) and the sum is over a finite number of terms.
+where $\nu_{max} = \frac{L}{2\hbar \sqrt{\pi \beta}}$.
+The finiteness of the result becomes clear, since the integral converges (!) and the sum is over a finite number of terms.
 This shows that a minimal length indeed acts as a regulator of QFT, as discussed above.
+Note that in the case of free space we have taken the plates to infinity, so the discrete variable $n$ becomes a continuous one, $\nu$.